Offshore Renewables Joint Industry Programme (ORJIP) for Offshore Wind

 The Offshore Renewables Joint Industry Programme (ORJIP) for Offshore Wind is a collaborative initiative that aims to:

-• fund research to improve our understanding of the effects of offshore wind on the marine environment
+• Convene stakeholders to conduct research into the impact of offshore wind on the marine environment over the whole project life cycle.

 The programme pools resources from the private sector and public sector bodies to fund projects that provide empirical data to support consenting authorities in evaluating the environmental risk of offshore wind.
 Projects are prioritised and informed by the ORJIP Advisory Network that includes key stakeholders such as statutory nature conservation bodies, academics, non-governmental organisations and others.